dino2gnt/pg_timeseries_extension/doc/reference.md

 #### Returns

 `interval`, the previous policy for this table, or `NULL` if none was set.
+No compression will ever occur, as this feature is no longer available.

 ### `clear_ts_compression_policy`